2020–21 AHL season

 The 2020–21 AHL season was the 85th season of the American Hockey League.
-Due to the ongoing restrictions in the COVID-19 pandemic, the start of the regular season was pushed back to February 5, 2021, and the league championship Calder Cup was not awarded for the second consecutive season.
-The Hershey Bears won the Macgregor Kilpatrick Trophy for the best regular-season record, their eighth regular-season championship.
+Due to the ongoing restrictions in the COVID-19 pandemic, the start of the regular season was pushed back to February 5, 2021, and the league's playoff tournament championship Calder Cup was not awarded for the second consecutive season.
+The AHL's regular-season Macgregor Kilpatrick Trophy would become the league's primary trophy, which was the Hershey Bears's eighth regular-season championship.
 This was the first season under Scott Howson as the league's president after David Andrews announced his retirement after 26 years in the position.

 League changes

 After the previous season was curtailed due to the COVID-19 pandemic, there was no certainty for the AHL's 2020–21 season due to continuing limitations on arena capacities and traveling during the pandemic.
 The league had originally hoped to start play by December 4, 2020, but was later pushed back to at least February 5, 2021.
 Similar to the National Hockey League, the league was reportedly exploring the option of playing with an all-Canada division due to increased border travel restrictions between the United States and Canada.

 On January 4, 2021, the league announced its plans and divisional alignment for the shortened season.
 The four Canadian teams were placed in their own division with a season start date still pending provincial approval.
 Three teams opted out of the season entirely: the Charlotte Checkers, Milwaukee Admirals, and the Springfield Thunderbirds.
 Seven teams temporarily relocated to be closer to their parent teams or due to venue availability during the pandemic: the Belleville Senators to Ottawa; the Binghamton Devils to Newark, New Jersey; the Laval Rocket to Montreal; the Ontario Reign to El Segundo, California; the Providence Bruins to Marlborough, Massachusetts; the San Diego Gulls to Irvine, California; and the Stockton Heat to Calgary.
 The San Jose Barracuda also opened their season with home games in Tucson before returning to San Jose.

 The schedule for the American divisions was released on January 22; however, the Canadian teams had not yet received provincial clearance.
 Stockton then moved from the Pacific to the Canadian Division on January 28 causing scheduling changes to the Pacific Division.
 On February 1, the league announced a revised schedule and that the start of the season for the Canadian Division had been postponed.
 The beginning of the Canadian schedule was released on February 9 with a February 12 start date, but the two Ontario teams still did not have approval to play at home.

 The league allowed each division the choice to hold a divisional postseason.
 On April 29, it was announced that only the Pacific Division had elected to hold a postseason tournament to name a division champion, with the other four divisions awarding their champions via regular season records.
 Consequently, the league would not award the Calder Cup for a second consecutive season.